 Go Punting On Ōtākaro/Avon River

-The 14-kilometre Ōtākaro/Avon River runs through the heart of Christchurch, offering plenty of scenes along the way.
+The 14-kilometre Ōtākaro/Avon River runs through the heart of Christchurch, offering plenty of scenes along the way and is undoubtedly one of the best things to do in Christchurch.
 Try your hand at punting, kayaking or peddle boating.
 Meandering through many walkways and parks, including the Botanic Gardens River Walk, Hagley River Walk and the Millbrook Reserve Walk, it's an ever-changing seasonal beauty.

 Shop Local At The Arts Centre

 This newly restored heritage building is the centre of all things creative and cultural in the city.
 The Arts Centre is a Gothic Revival-style building that dates back to 1877 and is now home to a myriad of cafes, boutique shops, art galleries and markets.
 Grab a coffee at Bunsen, formerly a chemistry classroom before checking out Pepa, a beautiful stationery shop.
 Next, head upstairs to visit Frances Nation, a store dedicated to beautiful and durable wares from New Zealand makers and Indigo & Provisions for a carefully curated selection of fashion and homewares.
-Don’t leave before stopping at Rollickin’, the city’s best gelato shop.
+Don’t leave before stopping at Rollickin’, the city’s best gelato shop and one you won't want to miss on your tour of Christchurch's best things to do.

 Meander Through The Botanic Gardens

 There’s nothing better than an afternoon spent wandering through the tranquil Christchurch Botanic Gardens.
-The idyllic spot makes it clear why Christchurch is referred to as the garden city.
+The idyllic spot makes it clear why Christchurch is referred to as the garden city, and also explains its place on our list of the best things to do in Christchurch.
 From the various conservatories to the rose gardens, it’s easy to spend hours meandering through the gardens.
 Don’t miss the Garrick House, home to the most extensive collection of cacti and succulents in New Zealand.
 Ilex Cafe is the perfect lunch spot.
 Sit outside or grab a seat inside the bright, light-filled space.

 Head To The The Iconic New Regent Street